ROSEN, A LEADING LAW FIRM, Encourages VinFast Auto Ltd. f/k/a Black Spade Acquisition Co. Investors to Secure Counsel Before Important Deadline in Securities Class Action – VFS

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of VinFast Auto Ltd. f/k/a Black Spade Acquisition Co., (NASDAQ: VFS): (i) pursuant and/or traceable to the prospectus and registration statement (the “Offering Documents”) issued in connection with the Company’s August 14, 2023 merger (“Merger”); and/or (ii) between August 15, 2023 and January 17, 2024, both dates inclusive (the “Class Period”).
-If you wish to serve as lead plaintiff, you must move the Court no later than June 11, 2024.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of VinFast Auto Ltd. f/k/a Black Spade Acquisition Co., (NASDAQ: VFS): (i) pursuant and/or traceable to the prospectus and registration statement (the “Offering Documents”) issued in connection with the Company’s August 14, 2023 merger (“Merger”); and/or (ii) between August 15, 2023 and January 17, 2024, both dates inclusive (the “Class Period”), of the important June 11, 2024 lead plaintiff deadline.

 SO WHAT: If you purchased VinFast securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.